ordina-jworks/ordina-jworks.github.io/_posts/2021-08-01-5-reasons-not-to-go-to-the-cloud.md

 It might seem obvious, but costs could be heavily reduced by looking into managed solutions for existing components and since you're changing anyway, you might as well invest in optimizing the solution.

 A second scenario is when there isn't an application yet or it's not `live` yet.
-This makes it harder to estimate how much resources you'll need ofcourse.
+This makes it harder to estimate how many resources you'll need of course.
 On the other hand, it will allow you to create solutions which use more integrated solutions from the public cloud provider.
 These solutions are often more tightly integrated, but can also save you a lot of money because they are easier to operate and faster to build compared to traditional solutions.
 As most companies only have bare metal machines, a VM or container platform on-premise, the higher level solutions can provide better operational abstractions and a lower cost of operating them.